livlea/pytorch_tensorboard_optuna/README.md

 optuna

 ## How to run trainig
-$ python main.py # for training
+$ python main.py # for training and evaluation

 ## How to watch tensorboard logs
-$ tensorboard --logdir=runs/ # browse "http://localhost:6006/"
+$ tensorboard --logdir runs/ # browse "http://localhost:6006/"